-CbCR routine profits test - the profit and loss before income tax of the given jurisdiction from the CbCR is smaller than or equal to the Substance-based Income Exclusion.
+CbCR routine profits test - the profit and loss before income tax of the given jurisdiction from the CbCR is smaller or equal to the Substance Based Income Exclusion.
 This test will also be met for a jurisdiction where it has a loss per the CbCR.

-These tests are only temporary - the last period when they can be used will be the period ending no later than 30 June 2028 (the CbCR effective tax rate test will be applicable in the period started in 2026 at the latest).
+These tests are only temporary - the last period it will be possible to use them will be the period ending no later than 30 June 2028 (the CbCR effective tax rate test will be applicable in the period started in 2026 at the latest).